kianacaster/BrainFuck-Interpreter/README.md

 # JS-BrainFuck-Interpreter
-A BranFuck interpreter in JavaScript, I'm quite proud of this - it was a project I finished in about an hour and a half.
+An extremely inefficient BrainFuck interpreter in JavaScript, I'm quite proud of this - it was a project I finished in about an hour and a half.